pennersr/django-allauth/docs/account/email.rst

 Historically, email addresses started out as case sensitive because the local part (the part before the "@") could represent a case sensitive user name.
-However, over time, this proved to be a bad idea and the RFCSs that succeeded the original were adjusted to move away from treating email addresses as case sensitive.
+However, over time, this proved to be a bad idea and the RFCs that succeeded the original were adjusted to move away from treating email addresses as case sensitive.